esmf-org/nuopc-app-prototypes/ESMX_SingleModelInFortranBuilderProto/README.md

-# ESMX_SingleModelInFortran
+# ESMX_SingleModelInFortran Builder

 [ESMX](https://github.com/esmf-org/esmf/tree/develop/src/addon/ESMX) is used to implement an uncoupled application, consisting of only a single model component (SiMoCo).
 Here the SiMoCo component is implemented as a NUOPC component in Fortran.
 The build system of SiMoCo is CMake based, and thus hooks easily into the ESMX build procedure.
 The SiMoCo component is built in form of a shared library.
 It can be used through direct linking into the ESMX application, or by dynamic loading at run-time.
-Both options are available through ESMX, and demonstrated here.
+Both options are available through ESMX and demonstrated here.

+This version of the prototype demonstrates the ESMX build approach based on the **ESMX_Builder** utility.

 ## Primary Artifacts